NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 From the Checklist menu in the Menu Bar, the User can:
    * Toggle between Rule and Group displays of the Checklist Panel.
-   * Export a .ckl representation of this Assets STIG results.
+   * Export a .ckl or XCCDF representation of this Assets STIG results.
    * Import STIG results for this Asset in .ckl or XCCDF form.
    * Switch between Revisions of the STIG being displayed.